Mosaic raises $18.5M Series A from GC to rebuild the CFO software stack – TechCrunch

 So what is Mosaic trying to do to rebuild the CFO software stack?
 It wants to build a platform that is a gateway to connecting the entire company to discuss finance in a more collaborative fashion.
 So while Mosaic focuses on reporting and planning, the mainstays of the finance office, it wants to open those dashboards and forecasts wider into the company so more people can have insight into what’s going on and also give feedback to the CFO.

-There are a handful of companies like publicly-traded Anaplan that have entered this space in the last decade.
+There are a handful of companies like publicly traded Anaplan that have entered this space in the last decade.
 Moallemi says incumbents have a couple of key challenges that Mosaic hopes to overcome.
 First is onboarding, which can take months for some of these companies as consultants integrate the software into a company’s workflow.
 Second is that these tools often require dedicated, full-time staff to stay operational.
 Third is that these tools are basically non-visible to anyone outside the CFO office.
 Mosaic wants to be ready to integrate immediately, widely distributed within orgs, and require minimal upkeep to be useful.

 “Everyone wants to be strategic, but it’s so tough to do because 80% of your time is pulling data from these disparate systems, cleaning it, mapping it, updating your Excel files, and maybe 20% of [your time] is actually taking a step back and understanding what the data is telling you,” Moallemi said.

-That’s perhaps why it’s target customers are Series B and C-funded companies, who no doubt have much of their data already located in easily-accessible databases.
-The company started with smaller companies and Moallemi said “We’ve been slowly inching our way up there over the last 12 months or so working with larger, more complex customers.”
-The company has grown to 30 employees and has revenues in the seven figures (without a sales org according to Moallemi), although the startup didn’t want to be more specific than that.
+That’s perhaps why its target customers are Series B and C-funded companies, which no doubt have much of their data already located in easily accessible databases.
+The company started with smaller companies, and, Moallemi said, “We’ve been slowly inching our way up there over the last 12 months or so working with larger, more complex customers.”
+The company has grown to 30 employees and has revenues in the seven figures (without a sales org, according to Moallemi), although the startup didn’t want to be more specific than that.

 With all that growth and excitement, the company is attracting investor attention.
-Today, the company announced that it raised $18.5 million of Series A financing led by Trevor Oelschig of General Catalyst, who has led other enterprise SaaS deals into startups like Fivetran, Contentful, and Loom.
+Today, the company announced that it raised $18.5 million of Series A financing led by Trevor Oelschig of General Catalyst, who has led other enterprise SaaS deals into startups like Fivetran, Contentful and Loom.
 That round closed at the end of last year.

 Mosaic previously raised a $2.5 million seed investment led by Ross Fubini of XYZ Ventures in mid-2019, who was formerly an investor at Village Global.
 Fubini said by email that he was intrigued by the company because the founders had a “shared pain” at Palantir over the state of software for CFOs, and “they had all experienced this deep frustration with the tools they needed to do their jobs.”